jdsr0989/walnutpi-telemetry-device-map/README.md

 ### 🎯 Result

-**The counter went from 3 to 4** — right after booting up my Mexican Walnut Pi board. 🇲🇽➡️🇺🇸
+**The counter went from 3 to 4** — after booting up my Mexican Walnut Pi board. 🇲🇽➡️🇺🇸